salsify/avro-schema-registry/README.md

 embedded in messages published to Kafka avoiding the need to send the full schema with each message.

+## Upgrading to v0.11.0

+v0.11.0 changes the default fingerprint version to 2.
+Set `FINGERPRINT_VERSION=1` before upgrading if you have not migrated to fingerprint version 2.

 ## Upgrading to v0.6.0

 There is a compatibility break when upgrading to v0.6.0 due to the way that